Chimney & Wood Burner Blog

 Landlord Compliance

-Landlord Responsibilities for Chimney Maintenance in NZ
+Landlord Chimney Maintenance NZ — 2026 Guide

 NZ landlords are legally required to maintain chimneys and fireplaces in rental properties under both the Residential Tenancies Act and the Healthy Homes Standards.
 Open fireplaces don't meet the heating standard — they must be replaced with a compliant heater or blocked off.
 Non-compliance carries penalties of up to $7,200 per breach.